Former U.S. Senate majority leader Harry Reid dies at age 82 | Politics

 Former U.S. Senate majority leader Harry Reid dies at age 82

-"We are so proud of the legacy he leaves behind both on the national stage and his beloved Nevada," Landra Reid said.
+It was about the power to do right for the people," U.S. President Joe Biden said in a written statement.
 As majority leader, Reid served as President Barack Obama's point man in the Senate and helped secure congressional passage of Obama's signature healthcare law, known as Obamacare, in 2010 over furious Republican opposition.

 Harry Reid, the pugnacious son of a Nevada hard-rock miner who rose from poverty to become the U.S. Senate majority leader and earned a reputation as a fierce partisan fighter during an era of political gridlock in Washington, died on Tuesday.
 He was 82.

 Reid, a former amateur boxer who represented Nevada in the U.S. Congress as a Democrat for more than three decades, died after a long battle with pancreatic cancer, his wife of 62 years, Landra, said in a statement.
-"We are so proud of the legacy he leaves behind both on the national stage and his beloved Nevada," Landra Reid said.
+"I've had the honor of serving with some of the all-time great Senate Majority Leaders in our history.
+Harry Reid was one of them.
+And for Harry, it wasn't about power for power's sake.
+It was about the power to do right for the people," U.S. President Joe Biden said in a written statement.

 As majority leader, Reid served as President Barack Obama's point man in the Senate and helped secure congressional passage of Obama's signature healthcare law, known as Obamacare, in 2010 over furious Republican opposition.
 Obama on Tuesday posted to social media a recent letter he had written to Reid: